ktlim/LDM-148/index.rst

 .. _middleware-qserv:

-Parallel distributed database (Qserv)
+Parallel Distributed Database (Qserv)
 -------------------------------------

 Underlying the catalog data access web service is a parallel distributed database required to handle the petabyte-scale, tens-of-trillions-of-rows catalogs produced by LSST.

 .. _middleware-task-framework:

-Task framework
+Task Framework
 --------------

 The Task Framework is a Python class library that provides a structure (standardized class entry points and conventions) to organize low-level algorithms into potentially-reusable algorithmic components (Tasks; e.g. dark frame subtraction, object detection, object measurement), and to organize tasks into basic pipelines (SuperTasks; e.g., process a single visit, build a coadd, difference a visit).